Free Linux Distributions

 - Fedora

 Fedora, which began its life as a Red Hat product, is a free Linux distribution offering versions for Intel processors (both 32-bit and 64-bit) as well as PPC.
-You will need a DVD writer to burn the ISO since it is only distributed as a DVD.
 Both GNOME and KDE desktops are provided on the same distributin and you can switch between them.
 Fedora, by policy, tends to have less built-in support for multimedia types (like MP3) and file systems (like NTFS), although you can always download the necessary support files (free) from third-party sites.

 - Edubuntu